hazardsg/atd-mkdocs-labguides/docs/eos_configuration/l3evpn.md

 6. Configure a Layer 3 EVPN service on **s1-leaf4**.

-    a.
-Add the local Layer 2 VLAN with an ID of 134 that the host will attach to.
+    1. Add the local Layer 2 VLAN with an ID of 134 that the host will attach to.

         ``` text